 - Social Movements

 - Senior Capstone

 - First Year Seminar, “Changing the World, One Song at a Time: Social Movements and Music”

 - Social Movements (particularly women’s movements in Latin America)

 Recent Research & Activities

-Dr. Borland is professional consultant trained to carry out department reviews as a member of the American Sociological Association (ASA) Program Reviewers and Consultants Group.
-She is active in three sections of the American Sociological Association: Sex and Gender, Collective Behavior and Social Movements, and Teaching and Learning, where she currently serves on Council.
+Dr. Borland is a professional consultant trained to carry out department reviews as a member of the American Sociological Association (ASA) Program Reviewers and Consultants Group.
+She is active in three sections of the American Sociological Association: Sex and Gender, Collective Behavior and Social Movements, and Teaching and Learning, and she currently serves on the advisory board for ASA’s Sociolology Action Network and the ASA Committee on Professional Ethics.
 She served as chair of the Greater Philadelphia Latin American Studies Consortium (2016-2018) and is currently treasurer of the Greater Philadelphia Human Studies Council.
 She is also proud to serve as Book Review Editor of Mobilization.